ugurelveren/blog/content/post/what-is-cloud-native-design.md

    - Data is stored in Cloud Firestore, a serverless NoSQL database that scales automatically
    - Google Cloud Recommender and budget alerts help the team identify idle resources and control spending proactively

-This architecture allows the team to grow without overprovisioning, lowering both **infrastructure costs** and their carbon footprint—an important advantage for modern, conscious tech companies.
+This architecture allows the team to grow without overprovisioning, lowering both **infrastructure costs** and their carbon footprint.

 ---